conda-forge/xgboost-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libxgboost, py-xgboost, r-xgboost, xgboost` can be installed with:
+Once the `conda-forge` channel has been enabled, `libxgboost, py-xgboost, r-xgboost, xgboost, xgboost-proc` can be installed with:

 ```
-conda install libxgboost py-xgboost r-xgboost xgboost
+conda install libxgboost py-xgboost r-xgboost xgboost xgboost-proc
 ```

 It is possible to list all of the versions of `libxgboost` available on your platform with: